microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 Welcome to Microsoft Graph!
 ```

-This command Connect a session using a ApplicationId and CertificateThumbprint.
+This example shows how to authenticate using an ApplicationId and CertificateThumbprint.

 For more information on how to get or create CertificateThumbprint, see [Authenticate with app-only access](https://learn.microsoft.com/powershell/entra-powershell/app-only-access-auth).